Skip to main content

 SRS Data Processing

 Data from the soil respiration stations are recorded on a set measurement frequency using either a CR800 series or CR1000 series datalogger (Campbell Scientific, Logan, Utah, USA).
-All of the SRS data were processed using Rstudio.
 The data were initially processed by applying a function that “cleans up” the raw data file.

 The first step in this clean-up process removes any data recorded at an insufficient battery voltage level (voltage < 12 volts).
 At voltage levels below this defined threshold, the system does not have sufficient power to function properly.